MarcGonzalezMoratona/AnimalHunt/README.md

 - go (direction) - Move the player to the given direction
 - take (item) - Take an item from the room or inventory
 - drop (item) - Drop an item from inventory
+- put (item, container) - Put an item inside a container
 - look (place) - Look into a place to know which items or creatures are there
 - attack (target) - Attack an animal in order to hunt it
 - stats - Shows the player stats (HP, attack and protection)
+- equip - Lets you equip a weapon or another object from your inventory
+- unequip - Lets you unequip a weapon or another object
+- examine (target) - Shows stats and objects that belong to an animal
+- loot (target) - Takes all the objects that belong to an animal
+- inventory - Shows all the objects that belong to you
 - quit - Closes the game

+In this game, your main goal will be to hunt animals and get furs, skins and feathers to pay a debt that you have with the bank.
+To win, you have to attack the animals (using a weapon is reccomended), kill them, loot them and give the items to the bank.
+If you die during a combat, the game is over.
+There is also a magic fountain where you can swim and recover your hit-points.

+## Ideas not finished
+- Having a store where you can buy weapons and armours and sell items to get money.
+- Make the bank debt using money.
+- Having a church where you can pray and donate money to be more lucky (reduced prices in the store, more attack points and better weapons on the map).

 ## Author
 Marc González Moratona